xifu-irap/sgse-tools/README.md

 # sgse-tools
-JavaScript scripts to command the TDM demux tests
+JavaScript scripts to command the TDM tests.